qlik-oss/core-qix-session-workout/README.md

   --interval, -i         How often new sessions should be created                                                     [number] [default: 60]
   --interactionInterval  How often interactions should be done                                                     [number] [default: 10000]
   --interactionRatio     The amount of sessions the should do selections (in %)                                      [number] [default: 0.1]
-  --keepAlive, -k        Don´t close sessions after ramp up                                                       [boolean] [default: false]
+  --exit                 Exit main process after all worker threads has finished                                  [boolean] [default: false]
   --config, -c           Path to JSON config file                                                                                   [string]
   --scenario, -s         Path to scenario file                                                                           [string] [required]
   --sessionLength        The length of each session (in ms)                                                   [number] [default: 1000000000]